Louisville Bankruptcy Attorney

 But if you file bankruptcy just before accepting a $150,000 promotion, you probably have waited too late to file.
 The bankruptcy court looks into the future and the prior six months against the median income.

-If your current monthly income drops, it may allow you to file as Chapter 7.
+If your current monthly income drops, you may be allowed to file as Chapter 7.
 But, if it is obvious this is just temporary, the bankruptcy court will look at all the factors to determine whether filing as a Chapter 7 is an abuse.
 So how can you know whether you can file as a Chapter 7?

 Planning your Chapter 7 Bankruptcy Process

-Although the bankruptcy system is designed to catch fraud, there is nothing wrong with properly planning a bankruptcy.
-You should file a Chapter 7 when you have a low income and have little or no assets.
+Although the bankruptcy system is designed to catch fraud, but there is nothing wrong with adequately planning a bankruptcy.
+You should file a Chapter 7 bankruptcy when you have a low income and have little or no assets.
 You can plan a bankruptcy to take the maximum amount you can use in exemptions.

 An experienced attorney plans your exemptions to keep the property.
 He looks over your budget to ensure any Chapter 13 plan is affordable and that every Chapter 7 has eliminated unwanted and unnecessary debts.
 The purpose of bankruptcy is to have a fresh start on a budget you can afford.